 As long as people are eating meat, we believe it's more sustainable to use the by-products of meat consumption than to create a new material.
 Plus, leather is durable and ages well over time.
 If it ever winds up in a landfill, it is organic matter and will biodegrade in a reasonable amount of time.

 While there are some amazing innovations in man-made leather (vegan leather), most of what's currently commercially available on the market, while it may be vegan and animal-free, is actually a form of plastic.
-It's made from non-renewable resources, does not wear well, and when it ends up in a landfill it will take hundreds if not thousands of years to degrade, releasing methane and leaching microplastics in the process.
+Even innovations like apple leather, pineapple leather and mushroom leather contain 30-50% plastic binders.
+In addition to containing plastic (made from non-renewable resources), vegan leathers do not wear well, and when they end up in a landfill the plastics will take hundreds if not thousands of years to degrade, releasing methane and leaching microplastics in the process.

 Working with waste is not perfect, but it's better.